-Beginning with the start of the fall 2008 semester, the Mont Alto campus implemented a print billing system designed to curtail the abuse of public student printers.
+Penn State's print billing system was implemented to curtail the abuse of public student printers.
+All campus academic printers are subject to print billing.
 Each student will receive a maximum of 250 free pages and will have the ability to purchase additional pages online via their LionCash+ account.

 Counts as # of B&W Pages

 Black & White Laser Printers

 Color Laser Printers

 8 ½" x 11"